nathanjhood/esbuild-scripts/README.md

 React projects which consume `esbuild-scripts` shall be able to use the above commands via `npm`/`yarn`, providing React projects with the same functionality of the usual `react-scripts` package, but using - primarily - only ESBuild and NodeJS as dependencies.

+Additional features such as fast-refresh, developer error overlay, and support for both Typescript and React Native Web shall be implemented to present a similar experience to using `react-scripts` for end-consumers of `esbuild-scripts`.

 ## Example intended usage (proposal - development pending)

 From the root directory of your React project, add `esbuild-scripts` to your NodeJS dependencies: